On the asymptotics of constrained exponential random graphs: Euler-Lagrange equations

 \section{Euler-Lagrange equations}

 We return to the constrained $2$-parameter family of exponential random graphs (\ref{2pmf}).
 For notational convenience and with some abuse of notation, denote by $T(h)=\sum_{i=1}^2 \beta_i t(H_i, h)$.
 As seen in Section \ref{3}, the ``micro analysis'' helps with the ``macro analysis''.
 Explicitly, if we can find the maximizing graphon for $-I$ subject to two constraints $t(H_1, \cdot)=t_1$ and $t(H_2, \cdot)=t_2$, where $t_1$ and $t_2$ are arbitrary but fixed homomorphism densities, then we can find the maximizing graphon for $T-I$ subject to fewer or even no constraints.
 This in turn will aid us in understanding the limiting conditional probability distribution and the structure of a typical graph $G_n$ sampled from either the constrained or the unconstrained exponential model.
 In the unconstrained case, Chatterjee and Diaconis derived the Euler-Lagrange equation for the maximizing graphon $h$ for $T(h)-I(h)$ when the tuning parameters are arbitrary but fixed (Theorem 6.1 in \cite{CD}).
-When applied to the $2$-parameter model, they showed that
+When applied to the $2$-parameter model, they showed that $h$ must be bounded away from $0$ and $1$ and for almost all $(x,y)\in [0,1]^2$,

 where for a finite simple graph $H$ with vertex set $V(H)$ and edge set $E(H)$,

 and for each $(r,s) \in E(H)$ and each pair of points $x_r,x_s \in [0, 1]$,

 For example, in the edge-triangle model where $H_1$ is an edge and $H_2$ is a triangle, $\Delta_{H_1}h(x,y)\equiv 1$ and $\Delta_{H_2}h(x,y)=3\int_0^1 h(x,z)h(y,z)dz$.
 In the constrained case, we could likewise derive the Euler-Lagrange equation by resorting to the method of Lagrange multipliers, which will turn the constrained maximization into an unconstrained one, but we provide an alternative bare-hands approach here.
 The following theorem may also be formulated in terms of reduced graphons.